swethamanu/isldetection/README.md

 #### PROCEDURE

-1. CONVERTING COOLOR CHANNELS: Loaded BGR image converted to is converted to HSV
+1. CONVERTING COLOR CHANNELS: Loaded BGR image converted to is converted to HSV
 2. INRANGE THRESHOLDING: thresholding done to segment skin areas of the image
 3. MORPHOLOGICAL TRANSFORMATIONS: applying erosion and dilation to remove noise and soften the image
 4. BINARY THRESHOLDING: image is converted back to grayscale and thresholding is applied